-Regulation 11 prevents a 3rd party keeping an anonymous donation and equates to Regulation 5 those in Regulation 6 However, a third party is not required to make a declaration if its spending in relation to an election is les than £500.
+Regulation 11 prevents a third party keeping an anonymous donation and equates to Regulation 5.

+Regulation 12 is the requirement for a third party to make a declaration following an election.
+The time limits, forms to be used and obligation to make a subsequent declaration of any variations or additions are the same as those in Regulation 6.
+However, a third party is not required to make a declaration if its spending in relation to an election is less than £550 (increased from £500 in the 2008 Regulations).
 Also, the declaration by a third party must be signed by each person who is part of it.